How to use Maps

 • Choose the map type you want to view from the left menu bar.
 All the maps in PredictWind are controlled using the same navigation layout.

-• Model, resolution, display type and animation speed are all controlled in the pop out box opened by clicking on the model button.
+• Model, resolution, display type and animation speed are all controlled in the pop-out box opened by clicking the model button.

-• You have the choice of 3 different formats to view the wind maps and rain maps, all formats use coloured wind speed gradients.
+• You have the choice of 3 different formats to view the wind maps and rain maps; all formats use coloured wind speed gradients.

 • Streamlines is a popular style that shows wind in an animated format.